VenkataChadalawada/hdp/Hive.md

 CREATE TABLE sfo_weather as select * from sfo_weather_staging;
 // ORC table creation from staging table as we cant directly create orc table from local csv files

+//say if there is already a orc table its just we need to insert then INSERT INTO TABLE sfo_weather as select * from sfo_weather_staging;

 // Testing
 select * from sfo_weather limit 10;